Racial equity in income: Eliminating racial inequities in income would strengthen families, communities, and local economies.

 - Ensure entrepreneurs of color can access the capital and know-how to launch and expand their businesses.

-- At the federal level, lower and/or eliminate tuition and for all higher education, guarantee workers’ right to organize at scale, enact a $15/hour minimum wage for all workers, reform the Community Reinvestment Act to expand access to fair financial products and services for entrepreneurs of color, and set aside a share of public contracts for businesses owned by people of color to mirror area demographics.
+- At the federal level, lower and/or eliminate tuition and for all higher education, set aside a share of public contracts for businesses owned by people of color to mirror area demographics, and invest in infrastructure projects that meet resident needs in historically disinvested neighborhoods.

 Strategy in Action

 Tulsa proves universal pre-K brings major economic and social returns.
 Investments in early childhood education have strong, proven economic and social benefits.
 In 1998, Oklahoma passed legislation offering free high-quality pre-K to every four-year-old in the state.
 Its enrollment rate is 74 percent, while only 33 percent of all four-year-olds nationally are enrolled in a state-funded pre-K program.
-An in-depth study of Tulsa’s program found that children who enrolled in pre-K would increase their future earnings by tens of thousands of dollars.
+A 2023 in-depth study of Tulsa’s program found that children who enrolled in pre-K would increase their future earnings by tens of thousands of dollars compared to children who did not.
 Low-income students, in particular, would see an earnings increase.
 For students of all income levels, the benefits of pre-K far outweigh the state’s investment.
 Learn more.

 Photo: Woodleywonderworks on Flickr